 What I Wished It Had: No matter how convenient, the corner shape might not work for all cats and it might make them feel that the space inside is limited.

 5. Best Top Entry Litter Box: IRIS Top Entry Cat Litter Box

-- Top Entry kitty litter box is the perfect way to prevent litter scatter and contain spraying
+- TOP ENTRY: Top entry kitty litter box is the perfect way to secure privacy for your cats and prevents...